rsvim/rfc/2-JavascriptEngine.md

 - Static type system.
 - Fully compatible with js community.

-By introducing the js engine, RSVIM provides the best scripting environment that can interact with the editor, while RSVIM is also turned into a js/ts interpreter/runtime focused on editing.
+By introducing the js engine, RSVIM provides the best scripting environment that can interact with the editor, while also turns itself into a js/ts interpreter/runtime focused on editing.

 ## Architecture